davinkevin/AngularStompDK/README.md

  });
 ```

-Or you can give the $scope to the subscribe method to enable the auto-unsubscribe
+A simple way to unsubscribe automatically is to give the $scope as fourth parameters to let the library register the disconnection when the $scope will be destroyed.
+A better syntax could be used with the builder pattern (see above).

 ```js
  angular.controller('myController', function($scope, ngstomp) {